 As I walked around the charming town of Salt I stopped and looked at the tobacco store and the man started a conversation with me in his broken English.
 Soon I found myself sitting in the store, learning how to roll cigarettes, and conversing with many people.
 They all normally wanted to know about my life, and of course what I thought of Jordan.
 They made me tea and had me taste sweets.
 I sat in the tobacco shop for 40 minutes simply socializing.

-These acts of kindness came from men, women, teenagers, Christian, Muslim, Egyptian, Jordanian, poor and rich.
+These acts of kindness came from men, women, teenagers, Christians, Muslims, Egyptians, Jordanians, poor and rich.
 The most incredible thing about all of these interactions was there was no ulterior motive.
-Not once was I asked to buy anything, pay for my share, asked to hire people as a guide, or hire their cousin as a guide; it was completely selfless and utterly genuine.
+Not once was I asked to buy anything, pay for my share, ask to hire people as a guide, or hire their cousin as a guide; it was completely selfless and utterly genuine.
 I think that was the most surprising fact about the people of Jordan.

 Pay it Forward

 All of this unexpected kindness got me thinking, what if we all started asking ‘the question’ – that’s right – all you New Yorkers, Chicagoans, DCers, San Franciscans, and Nebraskans – what if you saw someone who was visiting your city or needed help and asked them where they were from and then welcomed them (genuinely) to your city and helped them?
 What if you simply let down your guard and invited them in for coffee and gave them help?
 It’s an interesting thought; one that we should all think about.
 I for one intend to take a lesson from Jordan.